 Mitsubishi Heavy Industries is scheduled to launch a H-IIA rocket as part of the mission.
-The launch window for the mission is on 01/01/2021 UTC (UNCONFIRMED) from Tanegashima, Japan.
+The launch window for the mission is on 06/30/2021 UTC (Date May Change) from Tanegashima, Japan.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the H-IIA and experience the excitement for yourself.

 H-IIA (H2A) is an active expendable launch system operated by Mitsubishi Heavy Industries (MHI) for the Japan Aerospace Exploration Agency.
 The liquid-fueled H-IIA rockets have been used to launch satellites into geostationary orbit, to launch a lunar orbiting spacecraft, and to launch Akatsuki, which studied the planet Venus.
 Launches occur at the Tanegashima Space Center.